-CodeTwo Backup is designed to work with both Exchange Server on-premises and with Office 365 plans with Exchange Online.
-In both cases, the software uses the server’s domain administrator account (with impersonation rights) to access mailboxes' data via Exchange Web Services (EWS).
-The configuration of connection to Office 365 is pretty straightforward while connection to Exchange on-premises can be configured automatically (using the program's Autodiscover Exchange Server mechanism) or manually (a user needs to indicate a server using the server’s name or IP address).
+CodeTwo Backup is designed to work with Exchange Online and SharePoint Online included in Office 365 as well as on-premises Exchange and SharePoint servers.
+In all these cases, the software uses the administrator account (that has appropriate rights assigned) to access mailboxes' and sites data via Exchange Web Services (EWS) or SharePoint API, respectivelly.
+While the configuration of connection to Office 365 or on-prem SharePoint is pretty straightforward, the connection to Exchange on-premises can be either configured automatically (using the program's Autodiscover Exchange Server mechanism) or manually (a user needs to indicate a server using the server’s name or IP address).

 The CodeTwo Backup user can define multiple connections via a built-in wizard to allow the software to perform backup and restore jobs from/to many different servers.
 The software automatically handles any resource conflicts: if multiple jobs are to be executed on the same mailbox, the same connection would have to be used to run several different jobs or the same storage would have to be accessed by more than one job at once.
 In such a case, the software’s engine will queue those jobs properly to avoid data corruption or looping.
 Non-converging jobs can be run simultaneously.